briandfoy/perl7faq/README.md

 But, it's very unlikely that we'll fail here.
 Perl 7 is v5.32.
 We already have all of the code, but it needs some clean-ups.
 This is more paper shuffling and administrative work than anything else.
 The Perl community already has the tools in place to test all of CPAN against any Perl release (I know, I get the emails about my modules being broken).
 Perl 7 is more about process adjustment than new code.

-And, consider this.
-Perl finally moved to GitHub.
+And, consider this: Perl finally moved to GitHub.
 It converted all of its reports in Request Tracker to GitHub issues.
-You can now interact with the [perl repo on GitHub](https://github.com/Perl/perl5).
+You can now interact with the [perl5 repo on GitHub](https://github.com/Perl/perl5).
 That was a huge project, and it's the same people that made it happen.

 Honestly, Perl 6 was announced without a plan.
 I was there (in the room) when we decided to invent it.
-Larry Wall annnounced the new direction that week with no plan, and called it "the community's rewrite of Perl".
+Larry Wall announced the new direction that week with no plan, and called it "the community's rewrite of Perl".
 A long RFC process followed, which [Mark Jason Dominus summarized for Perl.com](https://www.perl.com/pub/2000/11/perl6rfc.html/).

 This is different.
 Key people have been planning this for a year.
 They've carefully considered how big a bite they can take, and have a modest plan going into the next year.
 The code is already all there.